 John got his Private Pilot’s Licence in 2012, but he needs to get his Commercial Pilot’s Licence in order to join Ethnos360 Aviation.
 Because of the dangerous areas that these missionary pilots operate in, special training that is mission aviation focused needs to be completed.
 However, great flying skills are not the only skills that are needed to be a missionary pilot.
 In order to fly with most mission aviation organisations, John would need a qualification in biblical studies as well as in air maintenance.
 One of the best and most recognised institutions for this training is Moody Aviation based in Spokane, Washington State, USA.
 Moody Aviation offers the opportunity to not only study flying, but also theology, and air maintenance which will enable John to be equipped with the best tools and skills in order to be most effective in the mission field.

-John will start his training at Moody Aviation in January 2020…Lord willing.
+John started his training at Moody Aviation in January 2020.

 Here is a video that shows how Moody Aviation offers the best training available.